 Discourage divers from throwing litter onto the beach or over the side of the boat before or after dives.
 Pick up underwater litter.
 Gently empty out bottles and cans in case they contain small marine organisms or eggs of marine organisms.
 Leave any litter that looks old as it may be providing a habitat.

 Report damage done by groups or individuals that could have an effect on marine life (with a photograph if possible).

 EDUCATION - OBSERVATION - CONSERVATION

 Emphasize the importance of good buoyancy control.
-Ensure divers include a weight check on their first dive to aid good buoyancy.
+Ensure divers include a weight check on their first dive to aid proper buoyancy.
 Give inexperienced divers the opportunity to practice buoyancy skills before diving close to the reef.
 Keep divers with poor buoyancy control at least 5 meters away from any reef.
-Those who are capable should stay 2 meters from the reef.
+Those who are capable should maintain 2 meters distance from the reef.

 Explain to divers that if they lose control and need to touch something to steady themselves, they should look for a piece of dead coral or rock and use one finger to gently push away from the reef.
 This is better than crashing into the reef with the whole body.

 Promote awareness of fins and their proximity to the reef.
 Over 90% of all coral damage is the result of fin contact and usually occurs during the first 10 minutes of the dive.
-If divers are unintentionally settling onto a reef, they should use controlled inflation rather than finning to get out of difficulty.
+If divers are unintentionally settling onto a reef, they should use controlled inflation rather than kicking to avoid reef contact.

-Avoid using the backward finning method when guiding unless you know for sure you are well clear of the reef, and discourage it in your divers.
+Avoid swimming backwards or reverse kicking when guiding unless you know for sure you are well clear of the reef, and discourage it in your divers.
 Guides have been observed breaking corals in this manner.

 Dear diving instructors, whenever you carry out diving training courses in a reef habitat, always choose an area with a sandy bottom, located away from the reef itself.